I know you’re just SO ready for your child to be able to fall asleep without you.

 I remember how proud I felt that night – and the next night when I did all those steps with him myself and he went to sleep happily again.

 The hopeless feeling that I couldn’t make any progress with his bedtimes was gone – and I didn’t have to compromise and do stuff that felt wrong to me.

 It sounds super simple

 Those four steps worked for my little guy – and then my daughter once she got big enough – and lots of other moms and dads and their kids too.

 And if you’re thinking you want to start tonight then I’d recommend having a think about those four steps and what you might say and do at each stage.

 What do you say to them when you want to motivate them or encourage them to do something new?
 How can you tap into that to make bedtime changes?

 Or if you prefer, I have lots of strategies for every step ready and waiting for you in my ebook guide, Solo Sleepers.

 Ready to start?
 Get the step-by-step fall-asleep-alone guide

-Yes, you can do this by yourself – but if you just want someone to tell you what to do and say at every step, Solo Sleepers will be your guide.
+Yes, you can do this by yourself – but if you just want someone to tell you what to do and say, check out my Peaceful Evenings Bundle.